Magnis (Kenchester): Name

 The Roman town is securely identified with the "Magnis" which appears both in the Antonine Itinerary and Ravenna Cosmography.
 The town is today sometimes referred to under the name "Magna".
 However, the town was not a colonia, nor a tribal capital, and Rivet and Smith derive the name from the Celtic word maen meaning 'stone' or 'rock'.
 The name may apply to the hills visible to the north of Kenchester.

 History

-The ruins of a Roman temple possibly associated with a high-status Roman villa, which may have connections to Magnae, lie inside the Weir Garden by the River Wye.
+The ruins of a Roman private bath house or temple that was possibly associated with a high-status Roman villa, which may have connections to Magnis, lie inside the Weir Garden by the River Wye.
 There is an octagonal cistern filled by a spring, and a ruined buttress by the river.
 These are the highest standing Roman ruins in Herefordshire.

 Earthen defences have been found dating from the 2nd century, with later stone defences being built by the 4th century and occupation likely to have continued into the 5th century.

-In the Sub-Roman Period, the fort formed a citadel of the British kingdom of Pengwern.

-After Pengwern was overrun, the town was the base of the Mercian subkingdom of Magonsaete.
+Sometime after the Battle of Deorham in 577 the town had become the base of the Mercian subkingdom of the Magonsaete ("Magon-dwellers").